AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 upon those who have been created in his image."
-In reply to the charge of Celsus that Christians teach that God will act the part of a cook in burning men, Origen says, --- "not like a cook but like a God who is a benefactor of those who stand in need of discipline of fire."[^255]
+In reply to the charge of Celsus that Christians teach that God will act the part of a cook in burning men, Origen says, --- "not like a cook but like a God who is a benefactor of those who stand in need of discipline of fire."[^253]

 Origen declares that sinners who are "incurable" are converted by the threat of punishment.
 "As to the punishments threatened against the ungodly, these will come upon them after they have refused all remedies, and have been, as we may say, visited with an incurable malady of sinfulness.
-Such is our doctrine of punishment; and the inculcation of this doctrine turns many away from their sins."[^256]
+Such is our doctrine of punishment; and the inculcation of this doctrine turns many away from their sins."[^254]

-**Pamphilus** and **Eusebius** in their *Apology for Origen* quote these words from him: \"We are to understand that God, our physician, in order to remove those disorders which our souls contract from various sins and abominations, uses that painful mode of cure, and brings those torments of fire upon such as have lost the health of the soul, just as an earthly physician in extreme cases subjects his patients to cautery.\"
+Pamphilus and Eusebius in their *Apology for Origen* quote these words from him: \"We are to understand that God, our physician, in order to remove those disorders which our souls contract from various sins and abominations, uses that painful mode of cure, and brings those torments of fire upon such as have lost the health of the soul, just as an earthly physician in extreme cases subjects his patients to cautery.\"